plouka13/slackr/README.md

 Once you sign up you will need to login to go to the landing page.

-Once there you will be able to make new channels, join existing ones, send messages to your collegues and edit your profile.
+Once there you will be able to make new channels, join existing ones, send messages to your colleagues and edit your profile.

 ## **Contact**
 Peter Louka